RomanLut/hx-esp32-cam-fpv/README.md

 ## Wifi rate

-24Mbps seems to be a sweet spot which provides high bandwidth and range.
+24Mbps or MCS3 26Mbps seems to be the sweet spot which provides high bandwidth and range.
 24 is Wifi rate; actual bandwith is ~4-5Mbps total ( including FEC ).
 Full 24Mbps transfer rate is not achievable.

 Lowering bandwidth to 12Mbps seems to not provide any range improvement; reception still drops at -83dB.

 Increasing bandwidth to 36Mbps allows to send less compressed frames, but decreases range to 600m.
-36Mbps bandwidth is not fully used because practical maximum **ESP32** bandwidth seems to be 2.3 Mb/sec.
-Maximum SD write speed 0.8Mb/sec (esp32) and 1.8Mb/sec (esp32s3) should also be considered here for the air unit DVR.
+36Mbps bandwidth is not fully used because practical maximum **ESP32** bandwidth seems to be 2.3 Mb/sec (23Mbps).
+Maximum SD write speed 0.8Mb/sec (8Mbps) for **esp32** and 1.8Mb/sec (18Mbps) for **esp32s3** should also be considered here for the air unit DVR.

 ## Wifi interferrence